RomainSire/Integration-Training/TR01 - Marmiton/README.md

-# WORK IN PROGRESS !
-The project is not finished yet.
-The footer has to be done, as well as a few other details.

-## TR01 Marmiton - Description :
+# TR01 Marmiton - Description :
-I started to integrate the french cooking website Marmiton (https://www.marmiton.org/).
+I integrated the mainpage of the french cooking website Marmiton (https://www.marmiton.org/).
 Just to train and improve my skills.

 My goal is just to train, not to build an exact copy.
 As a consequence, for example, I'll use Font Awesome (https://fontawesome.com/start) for the icons, and Google Fonts (https://fonts.google.com/) for the fonts.

-Also, I'll use only HTML and CSS on this project, so some javascript effects will be missing, and also no backend obviously.
+Also, I used only HTML and CSS on this project, so some javascript effects are missing : especially for the header.

-### Notes:
-Header : A little bit of JavaScript should be used to keep the same behaviour.
+And also, there is no backend obviously.